Native oysters in hand.

 Photo: RWE / The Oyster Restoration Company.

-RWE, one of the UK's leading power generators, and The Oyster Restoration Company (TORC) have taken an important step forward for offshore wind developers seeking credible, scalable, and verifiable large-scale biodiversity solutions by successfully completing a feasibility program demonstrating that restoration of oyster reefs within offshore wind farms is feasible in European waters also at that big scale.
+Leading offshore wind company RWE and The Oyster Restoration Company (TORC) have taken an important step forward for offshore wind developers by completing a feasibility project that proves large-scale native oyster reef restoration can be executed at offshore wind farms in the North Sea.

-According to the joint release from RWE and TORC, the learnings from this project are expected to support offshore wind's ambitions to contribute to the restoration of important marine habitats in large areas of the North Sea in the UK and beyond.
+According to the joint release from RWE and TORC, the learnings from this project are expected to support offshore wind's ambitions to contribute to the restoration of important marine habitats in large areas of the North Sea, the UK, and Europe.

 Based in Aultbea, in Mellon Charles, North-West Scotland, The Oyster Restoration Company is an aquaculture firm dedicated to restoring and protecting native oyster habitats across the UK and the rest of Europe's coastal waters to support marine biodiversity, enhance ecosystem health, and combat climate change.
 In recent months, it has made significant moves such as joining an industry alliance to tackle European oyster disease, or the launch of a new solution for faster recovery of oyster reefs.